 Information regarding this Health Questionnaire is communicated to students by email after admission to Vanderbilt University.
-This Health Questionnaire must be returned to the Student Health Center by May 15 with vaccination information.
+This Health Questionnaire or official immunization documents must be returned to the Student Health Center by May 15 with vaccination information.

-Students should go to medschool.vanderbilt.edu/ student-health/immunization-requirements in order to access more information regarding the immunization requirements.
-This site also contains links to the PDFs of the required forms.
+Students should go to medschool.vanderbilt.edu/ student-health/immunization-requirements in order to access information on how to upload their documentation via the secure student health portal.